paynesa/transitional-probabilities/README.md

 probabilities as originally proposed by <a href="https://pzacad.pitzer.edu/~dmoore/1996_Saffran,%20Aslin,%20Newport_Stat'l%20Learning%20at%208%20mos_Science.pdf"> Saffran, Aslin, and Newport (1996) </a> and modelled computationally by <a href="https://www.ling.upenn.edu/~ycharles/papers/quick.pdf">Yang and Gambell (2005) </a>.

-The transitional probabilities of two syllables `AB` is given by: `TP(AB) = freq(AB)/freq(A)`.
-Both models provided here calculate these probabilities and then apply them to the input data in an attempt to segment it into words.
+The transitional probability of two syllables `AB` is given by: `TP(AB) = freq(AB)/freq(A)`.
+Both models provided here calculate these probabilities and then apply them to the input data in an attempt to segment it into words at local minima in the TP.
 Precision, recall, and f-score are then reported by comparing the input data to the learner's proposed segmentation on a per-utterance basis.
 I provide both the SLM as modelled by Yang and Gambell, and a slightly modified version wherein prediction of word boundaries is carried out separately for each utterance.